Understanding Different Roofing Styles and Shapes: A Guide by HUDCO Roofing & Exteriors

 Considerations:

-Requires regular inspections and maintenance to prevent leaks.
+- Requires regular inspections to prevent leaks.

-- Shed Roof (Mono-Pitched Roof)
+Shed Roof (Mono-Pitched Roof)

 Advantages:

-Suitable for creating unique and modern architectural statements.
+- Ideal for modern architectural statements.

 Considerations:

-- Butterfly Roof
+Butterfly Roof

 Advantages:

-Unique and eye-catching design.
+- Striking, eye-catching design.

-Efficient rainwater collection with a central gutter.
+- Efficient rainwater collection with central gutter.

 Considerations:

-Requires specialized design to prevent leaks and ensure proper drainage.
+- Requires specialized design to prevent leaks.

-- Dutch Gable Roof (Gablet Roof)
+Dutch Gable Roof (Gablet Roof)

 Advantages:

-Suitable for various architectural styles.
+- Versatile for various architectural designs.

 Considerations:

-- Jerkinhead Roof (Half-Hip Roof)
+Jerkinhead Roof (Half-Hip Roof)

 Advantages:

-Efficient water runoff.
+- Efficient water runoff.

 Considerations:

-- Sawtooth Roof
+Sawtooth Roof

 Advantages: